 SPP 201–01: Recruitment/Employment

-To define the policy and procedures for the recruitment and employment of classified, service professional, and administrative employees
+To define the policy and procedures for the recruitment and employment of all regular classified employees, university staff, and non-faculty administrators

 41 Code of Federal Regulations § 60-1